-Spark and Flink both are in-memory computation platforms, unlike Hadoop, which is primarily a disk-based platform.
+Spark and Flink are widely used efficient Big Data platforms for processing large amounts of data as well as executing machine learning algorithms.
+Both are in-memory computation platforms, unlike Hadoop, which is primarily a disk-based platform.
 These systems are designed to handle large amounts of data and be fault tolerant in case of failures.
 They can use disks as an auxiliary storage if the data is too large to fit in the memory.

-On the other hand, MPI is a lightweight framework with excellent communication and execution semantics that are well suited for HPC.
+On the other hand, MPI is a lightweight framework with excellent communication and execution semantics that are well suited for high performance multicore clusters.
 We believe Java MPI implementations with careful design of threading, computations and communications as discussed in this work, provide top-notch performance for Java-based machine learning applications that match C implementations for big data platforms.
 This study shows the many factors that are critical for achieving the best possible performance and scalability and how they can be carefully tuned.

-Current implementations of Big Data computation frameworks lack efficient communication algorithms as implemented in MPI.
+Current implementations of Big Data computation frameworks lack efficient communication algorithms as implemented MPI.
 We have identified inefficient communication as the most detrimental feature in getting to the best possible performance with Spark and Flink.
 For example, a carefully tuned broadcast operation can work in $O(\log n)$ steps while a sequential implementation needs O(n) where n is the number of parallel communicators.
 As the parallelism increases the communication overhead in terms of both latency and bandwidth dramatically increases for the sequential approach compared to the optimized approach.